-People from around the world move to the British capital in hopes of a better future, thus, the income.
+People from around the world move to the British capital in hopes of a better future and higher income.
 How much will you earn in London, UK?
 Will London meet your salary expectations?

 British capital attracts thousands of expats and migrants every year.
 Yet, London’s salaries aren’t as high as its cost of living.
 London is the most expensive place to live in the United Kingdom.
 Read this article to learn what to expect in terms of expenses and salaries when moving to London, UK, in 2022.
 Learn about salary in the UK in this article.